italktocomputers/StringQuery/README.md

 SUPPORTED CHARACTER ENCODING ALTHOUGH I WILL BE LOOKING INTO SUPPORTING UTF-8.
 IF YOU ARE ACCEPTING CODE FROM A URL IT SHOULD BE ENCODED USING THE APPLICATION/X-WWW-FORM-URLENCODED FORMAT.
 NOT DOING SO CAN LEAD TO COMMAND INJECTION.

-NOTE: If using StringQuery in a URL, code will need to be encoded using the application/x-www-form-urlencoded format.
 More information on this encoding: http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.1

 To compile on Centos 6.6 using GCC 4.4.7: gcc parser.c -lm